-During the Subordination Period the Partnership may issue up to 7,000,000 Common Units (excluding Common Units issued upon conversion of Subordinated Units into Common Units but which may include Common Units offered hereby) or an equivalent number of securities ranking on a parity with the Common Units and an unlimited number of partnership interests junior to the Common Units without a Unitholder vote.
+During the Subordination Period the Partnership may issue up to 7.0 million Common Units (excluding Common Units issued in connection with the exercise of the Underwriters' overallotment option) or an equivalent number of securities ranking on a parity with the Common Units and an unlimited number of partnership interests junior to the Common Units without a Unitholder vote.
 The Partnership may also issue additional Common Units during the Subordination Period in connection with acquisitions if certain cash flow criteria are met.
 See "The Partnership Agreement--Issuance of Additional Securities."
 The effect of any such issuance may be to dilute the interests of holders of Units in distributions by the Partnership.